Skip to main content

 end on

 Changing the width of a value edit to 45 pixels.
-Note that you also have to specify its position in pixels once you enter "pixel-mode".
+Note that you also have to specify its position in pixels once you use pixel-based control parameters.

 on init